-Membership in / Chairmanship of the Board of Directors / job position of an independent director / MRES LLC.
-Member of the Board of Directors, OGK-2, member of the Board of Directors Strategy and Investments member of a Committee of the Board of Directors Member of the Board of Directors, OGK-2, member of the Board of Directors Strategy and Investments Committee.
-Job positions, including job positions occupied in other companies, in the last 5 years 2013 to 2017: Director General, Chairman of the Board of Directors, OGK-Investproekt LLC 2013 to date: Deputy Director General for Capital Construction, Gazprom Energoholding LLC 2014 to 2016: member of the Board of Directors, JSC OGK-2 2014 to date: Chairman of the Board of Directors, NSPGU LLC 2014 to date: member of the Board of Directors, MRES Stockman LLC 2015: Deputy Director General for Construction, member of the Management Board, JSC OGK-2 2015 to 2016: Director General, member of the Board of Directors, GEKh Situation Center LLC (TIN 7729462119, GEKh Engineering LLC prior to 2016) 2015 to 2016: member of the Board of Directors, JSC Mosenergo 2015 to date: Director General, member of the Board of Directors, GEKh Engineering LLC (TIN 7729722060, Tsentrenergoinvest prior to 2015), 2016 to date: member of the Board of Directors, JSC MRES 2017 to date: member of the Board of Directors, Amurskaya TPP LLC 2017 to date: Chairman of the Board of Directors, MEP LLC 2017 to date: Chairman of the Board of Directors, Serbian Generation LLC, Novi Sad 2017 to date: member of the Board of Directors, JSC OGK-2 Ownership (either direct or indirect ownership) of the shares in the Company Owned ordinary shares of OGK-2, %: 0.024.
-A conflict of interest (including those conflicts of interest that are related to the participation of these persons in the management bodies of competitors of the Company) No
+Deputy Director General for Capital Construction, Gazprom Energoholding LLC.
+Director General of GEKh Engineering LLC.

+- 2015: Deputy Director General for Construction, member of the Management Board, JSC OGK-2 - 2015 to 2016: Director General, member of the Board of Directors, GEKh Situation Center LLC (TIN 7729462119, GEKh Engineering LLC prior to 2016) - 2015 to 2016: member of the Board of Directors, JSC Mosenergo - 2015 to date: Director General, member of the Board of Directors, GEKh Engineering LLC (TIN 7729722060, Tsentrenergoinvest prior to 2015) - 2016 to date: member of the Board of Directors, JSC MRFS - 2017 to date: member of the Board of Directors, Amurskaya TPP LLC - 2017 to date: Chairman of the Board of Directors, MEP - 2017 to date: Chairman of the Board of Directors, Serbian Generation LLC, Novi Sad - 2017 to date: member of the Board of Directors, JSC

+Ownership (either direct or indirect ownership) of the shares in the Company: Owned ordinary shares of OGK-2, %: 0.024.

+A conflict of interest (including those conflicts of interest that are related to the participation of these persons in the management bodies of competitors of the Company): No